-A high school Chemistry experiment made me curious then, but has haunted me for the rest of my life.
-It was a simple task:
+A high school Chemistry experiment made me curious then, but has been with me the rest of my life.
+It's a simple task:

 What would YOU expect to happen?

-Water freezes at 0 degrees Celsius and boils at 100 degrees C. But at that freezing and boiling point, you can keep putting heat into the system and the temperature doesn't change - until all the ice is melted or all the water has been boiled.
+Water freezes at 0 degrees Celsius and boils at 100 degrees C. But at that melting and boiling point, you keep putting heat into the system and the temperature doesn't change - until all the ice is melted or all the water has been boiled.

 What's the point?